Firefighter-AEMT & Firefighter-Paramedic

 - Must obtain valid Nevada driver’s license within 30 days, and F endorsement. *

 * Or be able to obtain, or achieve through reciprocity

 - Active or previous service in a full-time career firefighter or EMT position

 - Specialized Rescue Certifications (Rope Rescue Technician, Confined Space/Trench Rescue Operations and/or Technician)

-- NWCG qualified (Red Carded) Firefighter type II or I
+- NWCG qualified (Red Carded) Firefighter type I or additional single resource qualifications

 - Bachelor’s degree in related field